unix-ax25-stack/wampes/README.md

 <details>
 <summary><b>AGWPE notes</b> — status & open questions</summary>

+The AGWPE branch in libax25 is a bit untested, in favor of wampes.
+AGWPE is tested basically and works, i.e. with direwolf as backend.
+Untested:
-The AGWPE branch in libax25 was not pursued further, because the own protocol to WAMPES is more promising and efficient.
-AGWPE is tested and works, e.g. with direwolf as backend.
-Untested: AGWPE clients, and whether the direwolf-backend or the AGWPE-client path to wampes works.
+AGWPE clients, and whether the direwolf-backend or the AGWPE-client path to wampes works.
 Feedback is very welcome.

 </details>